cogentcore/core/README.md

 ## General / Widgets

 * scroll should go to the sub-widget first before going to the layout: add a First and Last event signal in addition to the regular one, plus registering for each.

-* style parsing crash on font-family?  now just seems to ignore it?

 * tab widget basic fix